Jill Pohlman: Utah Court of Appeals

 In 2016, Pohlman was appointed as a judge of the Utah Court of Appeals by Utah Governor Gary Herbert.
 She filled the seat left by the retirement of judge James Davis.
 She assumed office in May 2016.
 In August 2017, she became part of a female majority on the court of appeals.

 Utah Supreme Court

 On May 20, 2022, Pohlman was one of seven candidates recommended by the appellate judicial nominating commission.
 On June 28, 2022, Governor Spencer Cox announced the appointment of Pohlman to serve as a justice of the Utah Supreme Court to fill the vacancy of Thomas R. Lee who retired on July 31, 2022.
 On July 26, 2022, her nomination was unanimously advanced out of the Utah Senate Judicial Confirmation Committee.
 On August 17, 2022, her nomination was unanimously confirmed by the Utah Senate.
-With her confirmation, Pohlman brings the Utah Supreme Court to a female majority.
+With her confirmation, Pohlman brought the Utah Supreme Court to a female majority.
 She had a formal investiture on January 27, 2023.